datalogics-bhaugen/CSharp-WPF-Example/README.md

 For more information about the APIs go to: https://msdn.microsoft.com/en-us/library/ff512419.aspx

+Open the project/solution in Visual Studio.
+Locate the AccessToken() method.
-Put the client id and client secret in the app and you will be ready to go.
+Enter the client id and client secret in the method.
+Select Start and run the code.